The balls are already in the air.

 Leadership in organisational change is often described in response terms: the leader responds to what is happening, manages the situation, addresses the issues that arise.
 This framing is accurate but incomplete.

-The other half of the picture is forward planning.
+The image shows the other half of the picture.
 The leader who is only responding is tracking the ball that is currently in flight - attending to what is already in motion.
 The leader who is planning the next throw before the current one has resolved is doing something structurally different: living in the near future of the change, preparing the conditions for what is coming rather than managing what is here.

 In juggling terms: the novice watches the ball.
 The expert watches the space where the next ball will peak.

+The arc you see in front of the figure was decided inside the figure before it happened.
 The visible action is always downstream of an invisible intention.
-Manage the intention.

 The problem with only watching the balls